-Spray foam insulation expands when applied and completely fills a cavity to prevent air leakage and keep energy bills low.
-This two-in-one aspect makes it a superior product compared to fiberglass or cellulose insulation.
+Spray foam insulation is a high performing, energy efficient insulation product that can reduce heating and cooling bills by 40% or more.
+Spray foam insulation expands when applied to fill a cavity which prevents air leakage and helps keep energy bills low.
+Spray foam insulation insulates and seals air leaks in one step.
+This two-in-one aspect sets it apart from fiberglass insulation or cellulose insulation.
 Spray foam insulation can also increase the strength of your home, helping to increase stability during high winds and severe storms.

-An exceptional feature of closed cell spray foam is that it is solid.
+Closed cell spray foam is solid because it is made of closed cells.
 The cells of the foam bubbles remain intact (closed), which makes it rigid.
-The closed cell composition and increased density contributes to a higher R-value than that of open cell foam, and can also contribute to building stability during storms and high winds.
+The closed cell composition and increased density contribute to a higher R-value than open cell foam, and can also contribute to building stability during storms and high winds.

 ”EcoLogical Insulation installs a variety of brands of spray foam insulation including Icynene, SWD and Johns Manville.